 Spanning nearly 300 miles, the Sidewinder is a training route frequently used for low-level training by the United States Military.
 Monday through Friday and an occasional Saturday, you can watch our military's finest men and women train in their fighter jets- often flying just 500 feet off the ground and 500 knots- that's over 575 mph!

-Starting near Lake Isabella, the route travels through Sequoia National Forest along the Kern River, before cutting over to the Owens Valley.
+Starting near Lake Isabella, the route travels through Sequoia National Forest along the Kern River, in the Kern River Valley.
 (There are a handful of great viewing locations along the river.)
-From there, the jets can either head north to continue on the route past Lone Pine, or they can head East, taking a short-cut known as the Jedi transition (the black line).
+The Kern River Valley is visited by over a million people each year- it's a popular destination for camping, fishing, rafting, and of course, watching jets rip through the canyons.
+Once the jets pass "The Needles", they cut over to the Owens Valley.
+There, the jets can either head north to continue on the route past Lone Pine, or they can head East, taking a short-cut known as the Jedi transition (the black line).

 To clear up some confusion, The Jedi transition is also commonly known as "Star Wars Canyon/Rainbow Canyon/or Father Crowley Overlook.
 This spot used to be an amazing place to see jets, but has since been closed down after an F-18 crashed there in 2019.
 Jets that fly the "Jedi" are now required to stay well above the canyon walls.